 For multi-class classification, another activation function is used: the softmax activation function.
 When used as the last layer, the probabilities of all of the output neurons add up to exactly 1.
-Thus, in reinforcement learning it is utile to use it as the probability distribution of the possible actions.
+Thus, in reinforcement learning, it is utile to use it as the probability distribution of the possible actions.
 It has the following equation: